 Private Tour or Small Group Leaving Lhasa Whenever You Wish

 MOUNT EVEREST: In 1865, Mount Everest was so-named by the Royal Geographical Society of England.
 Tibetans honor the mountain as Jomolangma or Queen of the Universe.
 Often pictured with a plume of condensation streaming from its pyramidal summit, the mountain peaks at 8,848 m/29,029 ft.
 Tibet is home to Everest’s stunning North Face.
-From Everest Base Camp at 5,100 m/17,000 ft., the mountain face soars another 3,648 m/11,969 ft overhead.
+From the new Everest Base Camp at Rongbuk Monastery, 5,100 m/17,000 ft., the mountain face soars another 3,648 m/11,969 ft overhead.

 On the way to Everest, the sacred lake of YAMDROK YUTSO sits at 4,408 m/14,461 ft and is believed to be the life-force of the Tibetan nation.
 Stretching over an area of 754 km, its teal blue waters create the largest lake in southern Tibet.
 Surrounded by snow capped mountain ranges, the lake is fed by icy streams and inlets that flow down from the higher elevations during the warm summer months.
 Its curved pincer shape boasts nine islands, numerous bays and is home to several monasteries.
 At Gampa La Pass, on the winding road that leads to Yamdrok Yutso lake, you'll see an unforgettable vista of shimmering turquoise beneath a backdrop of glaciers.